microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Delete.](./Media/DeleteStep.png)

-## Next steps
+# Next steps
-We hope this tour has shown how the data preparation capabilities in Power BI can provide...
+We hope this tour has shown how dataflows can provide a self-service, cloud-based, data preparation technology.

 - Continue to the [Data Modeling](./DataModeling.md) lab
 - Return to the [Day After Dashboard in a Day](./README.md) homepage